 After the path has been cleared and properly excavated it is recommended to install a heavy duty commercial grade landscaping fabric.
 This will prevent any type of vegetation to grow through the rock and gravel compromising the structural integrity.
 A 4-6" layer of larger rock is laid next to create a strong foundation and to allow for water to drain.
 Once this layer is spread evenly and compacted with heavy machinery.
 Then a second 4-6" layer of smaller gravel is laid, spread, and compacted to fill any large holes in the layer below while still allowing for proper drainage.

 Water is by far what causes the most damage to gravel roads and driveways.
 The final and finished layer of gravel is then laid, graded, and compacted so that it "crowns" or peaks in the middle and slopes down slightly lower on both sides of the driveway.
 This will allow for most of the water from rain to immediately run off on either side before making its way down into the rocks below.
-You may occasionally need maintain the peak as it will slowly level out over time from the weight of vehicles driving on it.
+You may occasionally need maintain the peak as it will slowly level out over time from the weight of vehicles driving on it to prolong the amount of time before you need additional gravel driveway repair.

-After reading this you may second guess attempting this on your own.
+After reading this you may second guess attempting this on your own vs hiring a professional excavating contractor for gravel driveway repair or installation.
 Our intention here is to educate our visitors and offer our services with all or some of the tasks involved in properly constructing a gravel road or driveway.
 You can use this Gravel Calculator to determine the amount and cost of the materials you will need.
 Don't forget to calculate the costs associated with the heavy equipment rentals, transporting, and disposal of debris and materials.

 We can come out and conduct a free estimate of your project at no cost and decide for yourself if hiring a professional contractor is the right thing to do.